skeeto/skeeto.github.com/_posts/2016-07-25-Const-and-Optimization-in-C.markdown

      ret
 ~~~

-Neither clang nor gcc took it this far, perhaps because it's more
-disruptive to badly-behaved programs.
+Because the address of `x` is taken and "leaked," this last transform
+is not permitted.
+If `bar` is called recursively such that a second
+address is taken for `x`, that second pointer would compare equally
+(`==`) with the first pointer depsite being semantically distinct
+objects, which is forbidden (§6.5.9¶6).

-Even with this special `const` rule, only use `const` for yourself and
+Even with this special `const` rule, stick to using `const` for
-for your fellow human programmers.
-Let the optimizer reason for itself
+yourself and for your fellow human programmers.
+Let the optimizer
-about what is constant and what is not.
+reason for itself about what is constant and what is not.

 [reddit]: https://redd.it/4udqwj